Using inverted commas to show speech

-To understand how to use inverted commas to show when someone is speaking.
+To identify where inverted commas need to be used in a sentence to show when someone is speaking.

 This lesson includes:

-two videos to show you how to use inverted commas to show speech
+two videos to help you understand how to use inverted commas

-Watch this short clip to learn about what inverted commas are and how they are used to show speech.
+Watch this short clip to learn about what inverted commas are and when they need to be used.